mesllo/dotfiles/README.md

 # dotfiles

 Finally got round to maintaining my own dotfile environment.
 It's far from perfect, but it's a start!
-Feel free to clone/fork/whatever but use at your own risk!
+Feel free to take anything for yourself from here but use at your own risk!

 ## Installation